Reading time

 2. Big fashion brands like Zara and Uniqlo are phasing out free returns — and in doing so, they’re setting a new market standard.

-Discount on first order
+Discount on a customer's first order

 Yes, a discount reduces the margin — but in the long run, it pays off.